illbzo1/particle/README.md

 # Particle
-Code for playing with the Particle Photon kit
+Code for playing with the Particle Photon kit.

-From the root directory, apps can be compiled like so:

-particle compile <device_name> <app_name.ino>

-Once the code is compiled, it can be flashed to the device like so:
+Binaries don't need to be kept.
+A binary can be quickly compiled and flashed to the device, like so:

+Compile: particle compile device_name app_name.ino

-particle flash <device_name> <app_name.ino>
+Flash: particle flash device_name app_name.ino